codedbykai/codedbykai/README.md

 ## Hi there 👋

+Kai He is a PhD candidate in Business Administration at the University of Bayreuth, Germany.
+His research interests encompass digital transformation, sustainability, entrepreneurship, and top-level executives.
+He masters Python, R, Stata, and SPSS and uses Data Engineering and Machine Learning.

 <!--
 **codedbykai/codedbykai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.